benjaminweymouth/WealthSimpleCaseStudy/README.md

 * Who are the founders of the company?

 There were three founders of the company: Michael Katchen, Brett Huneycutt and Rudy Adler.
-According
+-Katchen background, previously worked at
+-Huneycutt  background, previously worked at
+-Adler background, previously worked at

 * How did the idea for the company (or project) come about?

 The founders had other companies, so the idea of a new company was familiar ground.
 -they grew into the space, hiring different employees from estabilshed incumbands (see OPMwars)

-from February to August 2014, they worked days, nights and weekends to hire employees and raise millions of dollars in capital investments.
+"from February to August 2014, they worked days, nights and weekends to hire employees and raise millions of dollars in capital investments."
 (https://perspective.ca/wealthsimple-huron-university-college-london-ontario/)

 * How is the company funded?
 How much funding have they received?